“I never think about it anymore. Ever. If only I had done it sooner.”

 Before scheduling your surgery, ask your surgeon about all stress urinary incontinence treatments, including non-surgical and surgical options.
 It is important to understand why your specialist is recommending a particular treatment for your urinary incontinence.

 Be sure to ask your surgeon about any specialized training they’ve received in the surgical treatment of urinary incontinence and overall patient experiences.
+Learn what drove Carol, physician, and mother of three, to find an experienced specialist here.

 Finding the right physician to treat your stress urinary incontinence (SUI) is a very important step in seeking treatment.
 There are several specialists that may treat SUI, but even within each specialty, there will be physicians who specialize in certain conditions and treatment options.